 He also joked about the situation on Twitter with memes and asked users: "What should Twitter do next?"

-The return of Trump?
+The future of Twitter

 Musk's cost cutting agenda hasn't achieved profitability at Twitter, as there are still bills to be paid.